 Note

 You can assign rules to any number of packages or work locations.
-You can assign work locations, packages, and segments to only 1 set of rules at once.
+You can assign work locations, packages, and segments to only one set of rules at once.

 Manage lookback period rules